 The curriculum of the Physical Sciences Program has a high degree of flexibility to allow selection of courses to meet the interests and goals of the individual student.
 To earn a Bachelor of Science degree in the Physical Sciences Program, a student must satisfactorily complete the following requirements:

 2. Distributive Requirements.
 Beyond the basic courses, students complete 24 upper level (300-400) distributive credits.
 All students must complete 18 of the 24 distributive credits as physical sciences majors.
 The distributive credits must be divided among three areas of concentration with at least 6 credits in each area.
-The areas of concentration include the disciplines of chemistry, physics, mathematics (including statistics), astronomy, geology, meteorology, computer science or one of the engineering disciplines.
-Students who wish to select electrical engineering need the permission of the Assistant Dean in the College of Engineering.
+The areas of concentration include the disciplines of chemistry, physics, mathematics (including statistics), astronomy, geology, atmospheric & oceanic sciences, or computer science.

 Other Requirements for the Major

 Advising for undergraduates is available throughout the year in Room 1120 PHY.
 Students should also consult with the committee members for their areas of concentration.
-For early registration, advising is mandatory; students should check Testudo for their early registration date and should sign up for an appointment at https://advapp.physics.umd.edu.
+For early registration, advising is mandatory; students should check Testudo for their early registration date and should email firstname.lastname@example.org for information about signing up for appointments.
 Students who have been away more than two years may find that due to curriculum changes the courses they have taken may no longer be adequate preparation for the courses required to complete the major.
 Students in this situation must meet with the Program Advisor to make appropriate plans.